Women in a seminar talking

 Balanced fund

-A balanced fund aims to achieve both capital growth and income and generally contains a fairly even split (generally 50%/50% or 60%/40%) between growth assets (such as shares and property) and defensive assets (such as cash and fixed interest).
+A balanced fund aims to achieve both capital growth and income and generally contains a fairly even split (generally 60%/40%) between growth assets (such as shares and property) and defensive assets (such as cash and fixed interest).

 Bear market